briananders/briananders.net/README.md

 	npm run build

-The site is built in the `/build` folder.
+The site is built into the `/package` folder.